 IMAGES: Applicants can submit up to 40 images total.
 These should consist of representative images from the project being proposed to the W. Eugene Smith Fund.
 The applicant can include in his/her submission, past work clearly marked that represents the candidate's vision and his or her ability to execute the project being proposed to the fund.

-Application Fee Waiver: Through a partnership with the African Photojournalism Database, the Authority Collective, Diversify Photo, Foto Féminas, Natives Photograph, and Women Photograph, the Smith Fund will be making a select number of application fee waivers available to photographers seeking to apply to the Eugene Smith Grant and the Howard Chapnick Grant.
-Photographs who cannot afford the submissions fee should request a fee waiver from one of the following organizations before March 25, 2020.
-Please note: You must fit the demographic makeup of the individual organizations from whom you are requesting the waiver. *(Arab Documentary Photography Program: email@example.com; Authority Collective: firstname.lastname@example.org; Diversity Photo: email@example.com; Foto Feminas: firstname.lastname@example.org; Natives Photograph: email@example.com; Women Photograph: firstname.lastname@example.org; Women Photograph: email@example.com).
+Application Fee Waiver: Through a partnership with the African Photojournalism Database, Arab Documentary Photography Program, the Authority Collective, Diversify Photo, Foto Féminas, Natives Photograph, and Women Photograph, the Smith Fund will be making a select number of application fee waivers available to photographers seeking to apply to the Eugene Smith Grant and the Howard Chapnick Grant.
+Photographers who cannot afford the submissions fee should request a fee waiver from one of the following organizations before March 25, 2020.
+Please note: You must fit the demographic makeup of the individual organizations from whom you are requesting the waiver. *(Arab Documentary Photography Program: email@example.com; African Photojournalism Database: firstname.lastname@example.org; Authority Collective: email@example.com; Diversity Photo: firstname.lastname@example.org; Foto Feminas: email@example.com; Natives Photograph: firstname.lastname@example.org; Women Photograph: email@example.com).

 The images shall become part of the W. Eugene Smith Legacy Collection at the International Center of Photography in New York.
 Applicant also agrees that as part of the unrestricted gift, the Smith Fund may exhibit the images and may use them to promote the activities of the Fund.